ethereumclassic/ethereumclassic.github.io/pages/blog/2017-02-16-newsletter.md

 ## **ETC Development Report**

- The big event coming up next week is the [ETCathon](https://medium.com/@classicether/shanghai-etcathon-slated-for-february-24-26-7c82b96c4032#.d8ghgoelu), set to take place February 24th, 25th and 26th in Shanghai.
-Another reminder to everyone in the community about the whitehat withdrawl contract being extended.
-Also in the news recently,  [full footage released from the London monetary policy discussion](https://www.youtube.com/watch?v=5_CojLHSobQ) [and an inside look at IOHK's Grothendieck Team meeting.](https://www.youtube.com/watch?v=k9EcFyEguzI)
+The biggest story from the past week is the [treasury proposal released by IOHK](https://twitter.com/CollinCrypto/status/832493711384788992).
+Also, I wanted to let everyone know that the [ETCathon](https://medium.com/@classicether/shanghai-etcathon-slated-for-february-24-26-7c82b96c4032#.d8ghgoelu), set to take place February 24th, 25th and 26th in Shanghai, has been delayed to a later date (TBA).
+Another reminder to everyone in the community about the whitehat withdrawal contract being extended.
+Also in the news recently,  [full footage released from the London monetary policy discussion](https://www.youtube.com/watch?v=5_CojLHSobQ) and [an inside look at IOHK's Grothendieck Team meeting.](https://www.youtube.com/watch?v=k9EcFyEguzI)

 The other stories featured in this newsletter are listed below:*